 His speech used the line again in his conclusion.
 And he supported this vision of Kitchener’s wartime mobilisation of an army with:

 This was great symbolism, redolent of the wartime leader responsible for mobilising a large volunteer army.
-History buffs will note how Kitchener’s political foes came close to toppling him, prior to his untimely death when killed by an enemy mine on board HMS Hampshire, off the Orkney islands.
-No symbolism or portent here, we assume.
+However, history buffs will note how Kitchener’s political foes came close to toppling him, prior to his untimely death.
+He was killed by an enemy mine on board HMS Hampshire, off the Orkney islands.
+So, no symbolism or portent here, we assume.